 The best way to take advantage of the Run for the Roses might be to add some exotic bets to the mix.
 These wagers are a bit more complicated than the traditional Win (1st place), Place (2nd place), and show (3rd place) bets.

 There are exotics available for single races and multiple races.
-Since most bettors are only watching for race #12 – The Kentucky Derby – we’ll focus on the single race exotic wagers:
+Since most bettors are only watching for the Kentucky Derby, we’ll focus on the single race exotic wagers:

 - Exacta: Pick the first place and second place finishers in order